(Re)solving the Complex Multiscale Morphology and V-shaped Spectral Energy Distribution of a Newly Discovered Strongly Lensed Little Red Dot in A383: Component decomposition

-Independent support for an extended structure comes from previous ground-based spectroscopic observations.
-DEIMOS spectroscopy reveals spatially extended Ly$\alpha$ emission for S2 (their image 5.2) with a diameter of $\sim 3 \arcsec$ (corresponding to $\sim 5$ kpc in the source plane) along the slit direction \citep{Richard2011}.
+Finally, independent support for an extended structure comes from ground-based spectroscopic observations.
+DEIMOS spectroscopy reveals spatially extended Ly$\alpha$ emission for A383-LRD1B with a diameter of $\sim 3 \arcsec$ (corresponding to $\sim 5$ kpc in the source plane) along the slit direction \citep{Richard2011}.
 Notably, the DEIMOS slit was aligned roughly along the same southeast direction as the extended feature identified in our JWST segmentation maps.
+Recently, \citet{Knudsen2025} reported spatially extended [O\,III]\,88$\mu$m emission in A383-LRD1A from Atacama Large Millimeter/submillimeter Array (ALMA) observations.
+The spatial extent of their map is consistent with the morphology observed in filter F356W, where the optical [O\,III]+H$\beta$ complex falls at this redshift and where the residual emission is most prominent.

-All of this suggests that the system hosts additional, low–surface-brightness emission beyond the three compact components modeled in our fits, though this extended structure is only weakly detected in the current JWST imaging.
-We return to this in Section~\ref{sec:lensmodeling_reconstruction}, which presents the full source-plane reconstruction and the complete intrinsic morphology of the system.
+All of this suggests that the system hosts additional, low–surface-brightness emission beyond the two compact components modeled in our fits, though this structure is only weakly detected in the current JWST imaging.